 Rempel says these insights can also make mining exploration more efficient.

 “The more we know about the geological setting the deposit is formed in, the more we can narrow down the territory covered in exploring for these deposits,” she says.

 4- It reminds us there is still more to discover about our world

 Rempel’s discovery reminds us that we don’t necessarily have to look beyond our planet to boldly go where no one has gone before.

 “The world around us still has unexplored territory, and knowing this might give people a fresh look at the planet,” Rempel says.

 “I think that even geologists forget there are new minerals out there, and this finding might make them question what they see in their own samples – that unexpected results shown by their instruments might not just be an error, and they might have found something new.

 “I started studying geology because I liked the idea of knowing more about the world around me, and maybe this will help other people do the same.”

-Provided by Institute for Geoscience Research.
+The above story is based on materials Provided by Institute for Geoscience Research.